Mohamed-Medhat206/Keyvision/README.md

 # KeyVision 🖥️🔐

-**KeyVision** is a personal training project built using **Python**, **PyQt5**, and **Flask**.
+**KeyVision** is a personal project built using **Python**, **PyQt5**, and **Flask**.
 It’s a real-time network monitoring and key logging system designed to help administrators observe system performance and user input across a local network.

-This project was created to deepen my understanding of Python desktop development, client-server communication, and database integration.
+This project was created to increase my skills in Python, desktop development, client-server communication, and database integration.

 ---